Wargosh/Wargosh/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently working on a simple multiplayer game with Unity, Nodejs, Socket.IO and Mongodb.
+- 🔭 I'm currently working on a simple multiplayer game with Unity.
+- 💻 The languages I work with are: C#, Nodejs, Javascript, MongoDB.
 ---

 **Github Stats:**